Algorithms for Optimizing Acyclic Queries: Enumerating Join Trees

 \begin{example} Given the 6-clique line graph $\lin_6$ in \cref{subfig:hyp_lin_jt_l6}, we find a rooted MST $\T_{W}$ as shown in \cref{subfig:sliding_transformation_tw}.
-Among all the tree edges shown as black solid lines, we can only apply the sliding transformation to the edge $(T, P)$ whose weight $\w(T, P) = |\{a\}| = 1$ is lighter than its parent tree edge $(W, T)$ with $\w(W, T) = |\{a, c\}| = 2$.
-We slide along the tree edge $(W, T)$ to the root so that the edge $(T, P)$ becomes $(W, P)$ as shown by the solid curve in \cref{subfig:sliding_transformation_3slid}.
+Among all the tree edges shown as black solid lines, we can only apply the sliding transformation to the edge $\{T, P\}$ whose weight $\w(\{T, P\}) = |\{a\}| = 1$ is lighter than its parent tree edge $\{W, T\}$ with $\w(\{W, T\}) = |\{a, c\}| = 2$.
+We slide along the tree edge $\{W, T\}$ to the root so that the edge $\{T, P\}$ becomes $\{W, P\}$ as shown by the solid curve in \cref{subfig:sliding_transformation_3slid}.
 Non-tree edges can slide similarly.
-We consider two examples, $(S, U)$ illustrated with a dashed line and $(Y, T)$ with a dotted line in \cref{subfig:sliding_transformation_tw}.
+We consider two examples, $\{S, U\}$ illustrated with a dashed line and $\{Y, T\}$ with a dotted line in \cref{subfig:sliding_transformation_tw}.
 All other non-tree edges are shown in light gray.
-We can slide along tree edge $(U, W)$ to the root so that the edge $(S, U)$ becomes $(S, W)$ as shown by the dashed curve in \cref{subfig:sliding_transformation_3slid}.
-Both ends of $(Y, T)$ can slide along the tree edges to the root so that the edge becomes a self-loop as shown by the dotted loop in \cref{subfig:sliding_transformation_3slid}.
-This edge will not appear in any spanning tree of $\EG$, and therefore not a part of any MST of $\lin_6$.
+We can slide $\{S, U\}$ along tree edge $\{U, W\}$ to become $\{S, W\}$ as shown by the dashed curve in \cref{subfig:sliding_transformation_3slid}.
+Both ends of $\{Y, T\}$ can slide along the tree edges to the root so that the edge becomes a self-loop as shown by the dotted loop in \cref{subfig:sliding_transformation_3slid}.
+This edge will not appear in any spanning tree of $\lin_6^\equiv$, and therefore not a part of any MST of $\lin_6$.
 We refer to such an edge as a {\em non-MST edge}, as opposed to an {\em MST edge}.
-By applying sliding transformations to a fixpoint, we obtain an equivalent graph $\EG$, where there are two sets of parallel edges highlighted by thick lines in \cref{subfig:sliding_transformation_eg}.
-For example, the tree edge $(T, P)$ in $\T_{W}$ and non-tree edges $(P, U), (P, T), (P, Y)$ are parallel in $\EG$ between $P$ and $W$.
-We can easily verify that each spanning tree of $\EG$ corresponds to an MST of $\lin_6$, such as $\T'_{W}$ in \cref{subfig:sliding_transformation_twprime}. \end{example}
+Denoting the graph after sliding as $\lin_6'$, ordering $\lin_6 \slide{\T_{W}} \lin_6'$ holds.
+By applying sliding transformations to a fixpoint, we obtain an equivalent graph $\lin_6^\equiv$, where there are two sets of parallel edges highlighted by thick lines in \cref{subfig:sliding_transformation_eg} (self-loops are omitted).
+For example, the tree edge $\{T, P\}$ in $\T_{W}$ and non-tree edges $\{P, U\}, \{P, T\}, \{P, Y\}$ become parallel in $\lin_6^\equiv$ between $P$ and $W$.
+Therefore $\lin_6 \slide{\T_{W}} \lin_6' \slide{\T_{W}} \lin_6^\equiv$ holds under the sliding partial order.
+We can easily verify that each spanning tree of $\lin_6^\equiv$ corresponds to an MST of $\lin_6$, such as $\T'_{W}$ in \cref{subfig:sliding_transformation_twprime}. \end{example}

-The choice of the initial spanning tree can affect the structure of the equivalent graph, but the order of sliding transformations performed has no impact~\cite{eppstein1995representing}.